MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/depth-shadow.md

 The [ThemeShadow](/uwp/api/windows.ui.xaml.media.themeshadow) type can be applied to any XAML element to draw shadows appropriately based on x, y, z coordinates.
 As mentioned above, these are emulated shadows:

 - Applies shadows to elements based on z-depth value, emulating the depth.
-- Keeps shadows consistent throughout and across applications thanks for built in shadow aesthetics above.
+- Keeps shadows consistent throughout and across applications thanks to built in shadow aesthetics above.

 Here is how ThemeShadow has been implemented on a MenuFlyout.
 MenuFlyout has a built in shadow at 32px shadow visual at all nested menus.